A good-value Golf hatchback in Spanish garb

-- Angular mirrors means wind noise can be irritating
+- Angular mirrors increase wind noise

-- No sporty trim for 1.0-litre petrol
+- No sporty trim for less powerful models

-Mid-life refresh in 2017
+Mid-life Leon refresh for 2017

 Taking full advantage of the VW Group’s cache of engines, the SEAT Leon boasts a wide range of petrol and diesel units.